Home Blog GDPR Compliance Cost: Budget Planning Guide

 Data Discovery and Mapping

 Automated data discovery tools cost $20,000-$60,000 annually but save hundreds of manual hours.
-These systems continuously monitor data flows and identify new privacy risks.
+These systems continuously monitor data flows, help organizations understand and map their data collection practices, and support GDPR data minimization practices by identifying new privacy risks.

 Manual mapping approaches require 500-1,500 hours of staff time but cost only internal resources.
-Consider your time constraints when choosing between approaches.
+Consider your time constraints and the complexity of your data collection processes when choosing between approaches.

 Privacy Management Platforms

-Basic platforms starting at $5,000 annually cover essential compliance tasks like consent management and data subject requests.
+Basic platforms starting at $5,000 annually cover essential compliance tasks like GDPR consent management and data subject requests.
+Privacy management platforms can play a key role in reducing GDPR compliance costs by automating compliance tasks, which helps organizations balance data protection with financial sustainability.

 Enterprise solutions costing $50,000-$200,000 annually provide advanced features like automated risk assessments and regulatory change management.